drdxk/tinytsdi/README.md

 injector.unregister(ids?);            // Remove providers and cache (reset the injector)

 // Static methods
-Injector.from(source, copyCache?, copyParent?);  // Create a copy of the injector
+Injector.from(source, copyCache = false, copyParent = true);  // Create a copy of the injector injector.fork();                      // Create child injector with current injector as parent
 ```

 ### Types